315+ Telescopes Ranked

 • The Celestron Nexstar Evolution 8 is a lot bulkier than the eVscope 2, but also has a decent built-in battery and WiFi.
 Despite not coming with one, you can still attach a cheap planetary camera to it and take better planetary images than the eVscope 2 could ever dream of.
 Deep-sky imaging is also possible by putting the scope on a different mount and adding in some aftermarket kit.

-• The Sky-Watcher Virtuoso GTi 150P is one of the cheapest GoTo options on the market but is surprisingly comparable to the eVscope 2, although without the camera of course.
-However, a small, lightweight planetary camera can be used for basic astrophotography with one.
+• The Sky-Watcher Virtuoso GTi 150P is one of the cheapest GoTo options on the market but is surprisingly comparable to the eVscope 2, although without the camera, of course.
+However, a small, lightweight planetary camera can be used for basic astrophotography.

 Aftermarket Accessory Recommendations